tmtsoftware/csw-python/README.md

 Events that you create in python are by default `SystemEvent`s.
 You can pass an optional `eventType` parameter to create an `ObserveEvent` instead.
 Parameters are packed in a python `Parameter` class for convenience.
 A `Struct` class is used to hold any parameter values of type `Struct`.

+Coordinate parameter angle values, such as ra and dec all expect the same syntax as astropy's Angle class.
+The `make` methods are convenience factor methods, while the constructors expect actual Angle parameters.